How to use Git / GitHub with Jupyter Notebook

 Revert to a specific notebook version

 You can also browse old commits on GitHub by going to Your project page -> Commits.
-Open the desired commit and click “View File” to see the notebook status at that commit.
+Open the desired commit and click “View File” to see the notebook at that point in history.

 When you browse notebooks in your repository on GitHub it renders them as HTML.
 So it’s very convenient to share read-only links to the notebook like this one.
 If it’s a private repository, the person you are sharing the link with needs to have a GitHub account and have permission to access your repository.